CrudeTree/AIDietAssistant/docs/index.md

 - You can choose not to upload photos and use text-only entry.
 - You can delete food items you added (where supported by the UI).

+## How to delete your account
+In the app:
+- Open **Profile**
+- Tap **Delete account**
+- Enter your password to confirm

+This will permanently delete your account and associated data.

 ## Children’s privacy
 This app is not intended for children.